Manty-K/atom_lab/README.md

-Simple ant colorful period table with detailed information of eack element in periodic table.
+Simple and colorful period table with detailed information of each element in periodic table.